osohq/oso/docs/getting-started/roles/index.rst

 How it works
 ============

-Lets say you have a User class and a Widget class and you want to assign users a role for a widget like "OWNER" or "User".
-Using the roles library you can generate a WidgetRole model which allows you to assign a user a role for a Widget.
+Lets say you have a ``User`` class and a ``Widget`` class and you want to assign users a role for a widget like "OWNER" or "User".
+Using the roles library you can generate a ``WidgetRole`` model which allows you to assign a user a role for a ``Widget``.
 The schema for this new model's table looks like this.

 .. image:: /getting-started/builtin-roles/roles.svg

-It's a join table between
-User and Widget that contains some metadata like the name of the role.
+The ``WidgetRole`` table is a join table between ``User`` and ``Widget`` that contains additional ``id`` and ``name`` attributes. contains some metadata like the name of the role.
 In SQLAlchemy library we add User.widgets and Widget.users as relationships you can query, as well as User.widget_roles and Widget.roles to get the roles directly.
 We also provide helper methods that make managing assigning users to roles easy.

 You can then write rules over the role instead of the user.